phaserjs/phaser/README.md

 * New: Added a new in-built texture.
 Sprites now use __default if no texture was provided (a 32x32 transparent PNG) or __missing if one was given but not found (a 32x32 black box with a green cross through it)
 * New: Phaser.Filter.
 A new way to use the new WebGL shaders/filters that the new version of Pixi supports.
 * New: Phaser.BitmapData object.
 A Canvas you can freely draw to with lots of functions.
 Can be used as a texture for Sprites.
 See the new examples and docs for details.
+* New: Loader can now load JavaScript files.
+Just use game.load.script('key', 'url') - the file will be turned into a script tag in the document head on successful load.
 * New: RenderTexture.render now takes a Phaser.Group.
 Also added renderXY for when you don't want to make a new Point object.
 * New: Physics.overlap now supports Sprites, Groups or Emitters and can perform group vs. group (etc) overlap checks with a custom callback and process handler.
 * New: Added Sound.externalNode which allows you to connect a Sound to an external node input rather than the SoundManager gain node.